zoeruo/Audio-visualization-and-Sound-with-p5.js/README.md

 It's time to turn on the speaker!

 Play / Pause with spacebar

-Add sounds with Clicking and Pressing following keys : z,x,c,v,b& Move your Mouse
+Add sounds with Clicking and Pressing following keys : z,x,c,v,b

+Move your Mouse